All of our content is written by humans, not robots. Learn More

 Below are some tips and strategies that help us keep our data private that may be useful for you.

 • Limit what you share.
-Data brokers aside, it’s important to know that the more you share about yourself online, the more at risk you are of identity theft.
+Data brokers aside, it’s important to know that the more you share about yourself online, the more effort you need to put into protecting yourself from identity theft.
 As cybersecurity experts, we know how important it is to avoid oversharing online.
 Do your best to keep sensitive information to yourself.

 • Review privacy policies more often.
 That may sound a bit boring or time-consuming, but reviewing a company or brand’s privacy policy will help you know exactly what data they collect from you.
 Here’s a tip: Copy and paste it into an AI tool such as ChatGPT and ask it to summarize the text so you don’t have to spend hours deciphering it.
 You’re welcome.
 If a company doesn’t have a privacy policy, that’s a red flag and you should probably avoid it.